dgaydukov/cert-aws/files/sa.md

 ###### Kinesis
 It is a platform for streaming data on AWS, making it easy to load and analyze streaming data.
 With Kinesis, you can ingest real-time data such as application logs, website clickstreams, IoT telemetry data, and more into your databases, data lakes, and data warehouses, or build your own real-time applications using this data
+* Kinesis Firehose - load massive volumes of streaming data into AWS.
+Receives stream data and stores it in s3/RedShift/ElasticSearch
+* Kinesis Streams - build custom applications for more complex analysis of streaming data in real time
+* Kinesis Analytics - analyze streaming data real time with standard SQL

 AntiPattern
 * Small scale consistent throughput (Kinesis Data Streams is designed  and optimized for large data throughputs)
 * Long-term data storage and analytics (By default Kinesis Data Streams stores data 24 hours, you can extend retention up to 7 days, if you need longer you should considered RDS/DynamoDb/S3/Glacier)